 (Pocket-lint) - It seems an age since DJI first introduced the Mavic Air to the world.
-The aim: to bring powerful capabilities to users in a smaller, more affordable drone than its more premium Mavic series.
+Since launching it released the Mavic Air and the Air 2S, 'Mavic' moniker is no more.
+The aim has always been the same: to bring powerful capabilities to users in a smaller, more affordable drone than its more premium Mavic series.

-In the time since, DJI has launched an even more drones, but has now announced an even more powerful Mavic Air.
-Called the Mavic Air 2, it's the follow up to the awesome, portable Air and seeks to bring even more performance to a compact device at an affordable price point.
+The Mavic Air 2 is the follow up to the awesome, portable Air and saught to bring even more performance to a compact device at an affordable price point.
 So, what's the difference between this and the first Air?